daleb99/daleb99.github.io/README.md

 # Web-Authoring-2
-Website files for the web authoring assignment 2.
+Website files for the Web Authoring assignment 2.